-Before the hospital discharge ceremony, doctors, patients, relatives and those present at Bach Mai Hospital hall observed a minute of silence for the 56 victims who died in the mini apartment fire.
+Before the hospital discharge ceremony, doctors, patients, relatives and those present at Bach Mai Hospital hall observed 1 minute of silence for the 56 victims who died in the mini apartment fire.

-Patients were discharged on the afternoon of September 22 to commemorate the victims of the fire.
+Patients were discharged from the hospital on the afternoon of September 22 to commemorate the victims of the fire.

 This man also added that as soon as he returns home and stabilizes his life, he will send his children back to school.
-"Luckily, the children have recovered well and their spirits are also stable.
+"Luckily, the children have recovered well and are mentally stable.
 For us, the apartment fire was an incident, a big shock, it happened so suddenly, with the loss of many families.
-My family is still very lucky to have enough people" - Mr. H. shared.
+My family is still very lucky that there are still enough people" - Mr. H. shared.

 Mr. H. also shared that he met the 8th grade girl and the man born in 1984 who were panicking in the fire.
 He pulled them into his apartment and all 7 people escaped.